Difference Between @staticmethod and @classmethod in Python

 def __get__(self, obj, objtype=None):

-return self.func # return the bare function, no binding
+return self.f # return the bare function, no binding

 class ClassMethod:

-This descriptor behavior is the mechanical heart of the difference.
-When you call Demo.class_method(), the descriptor intercepts the attribute access, binds Demo to the first argument, and returns a callable that, when invoked, calls the original function with cls=Demo.
+When you call Demo.class_method(), the descriptor intercepts the attribute access, captures Demo as klass in the closure, and returns newfunc.
+When that callable is invoked, it calls the original function with klass prepended as the first argument.
 When you call Demo.static_method(3, 4), the descriptor returns the raw function with no binding at all.

 @classmethod Use Cases